Classic bruschetta recipe with tomatoes, basil, and olive oil on toasted bread. This easy appetizer is always a favorite way to begin any meal!

 - Skillet Vegetarian Lasagna

-Bruschetta is also great with grilled chicken, fish, vegetables, or a big salad!
+It is also great with grilled chicken, fish, vegetables, or a big salad!
 You really can’t go wrong!
+This simple Italian recipe is always a crowd pleaser!

-- 7 or 8 ripe medium tomatoes seeds removed and chopped
+- 8 ripe medium tomatoes, seeds removed and chopped

 - 1 tablespoon olive oil